14th Street bridges: Pontoon Bridge

 On July 1, 1942, after two months of work, the War Department opened a pontoon bridge located between the Railroad and Highway bridges.
 It connected Ohio Drive, then Riverside Drive, to US Highway 1.
 The bridge was constructed of 30 plank covered pontoons with an asphalt coating for the 12 foot-wide floor.
 A fixed steel span on the Virginia side provided an opening 30 feet wide and 21 feet high for boats to pass under.
 Two more fixed spans carried it over the George Washington Parkway.
 The bridge was built for emergency movement of troops and though it was to allow for civilian use, it never did.
 Once World War II was over, the bridge was removed in the summer of 1945.

-Modern 14th Street Bridges
+Modern 14th Street bridges

-Despite the different names of the Rochambeau, Mason and Williams bridge, and the fact that there were all built separately, the three are often called "The 14th Street Bridge" together.
+Despite the different names of the Rochambeau, Mason and Williams bridges, and the fact that they were all built separately, the three are often called "The 14th Street Bridge" together.